-- Measure tool=0 / Check tool=1: Select whether the tool is to be measured for the first time or whether a tool that has already been measured is to be inspected.
+- ▶ Measure tool=0 / Check tool=1: Select whether the tool is to be measured for the first time or whether a tool that has already been measured is to be inspected.
 If the tool is being measured for the first time, the TNC overwrites the tool radius R and the tool length L in the central tool file TOOL.T by the delta values DR = 0 and DL = 0.
-If you wish to inspect a tool, the TNC compares the measured data with the tool data stored in TOOL.T.
+If you are checking a tool, the measured tool data is compared with the data in the tool table.
 The TNC calculates the deviations and enters them as positive or negative delta values DR and DL in TOOL.T.
-The deviations are also available in the Q parameters Q115 and Q116.
-If the delta values are greater than the permissible tool tolerances for wear or break detection, the TNC will lock the tool (status L in TOOL.T). - Parameter number for result?: Parameter number in which the TNC stores the status of the measurement: - 0.0: Tool is within the tolerance - 1.0: Tool is worn (LTOL or/and RTOL exceeded)

-2.0: Tool is broken (LBREAK or/and RBREAK exceeded).
-If you do not wish to use the result of measurement within the program, answer the dialog prompt with NO ENT.

-- Clearance height: Enter the position in the spindle axis at which there is no danger of collision with the workpiece or fixtures.
+The deviations can also be used for parameters Q115 and Q116.
+If the delta values are greater than the permissible tool tolerances for wear or break detection, the TNC will lock the tool (status L in TOOL.T). - ▶ Parameter number for result?: Parameter number in which the TNC stores the status of the measurement: - 0.0: Tool is within the tolerance - 1.0: Tool is worn (LTOL or/and RTOL exceeded) - 2.0: Tool is broken (LBREAK or/and RBREAK exceeded).
+If you do not wish to use the result of measurement within the program, answer the dialog prompt with NO ENT. - ▶ Clearance height: Enter the position in the spindle axis at which there is no danger of collision with the workpiece or fixtures.
 The clearance height is referenced to the active workpiece datum.
 If you enter such a small clearance height that the tool tip would lie below the level of the probe contact, the TNC automatically positions the tool above the level of the probe contact (safety zone from MP6540).
-Input range -99999.9999 to 99999.9999; alternatively PREDEF - Cutter measurement?
+Input range -99999.9999 to 99999.9999; alternatively PREDEF - ▶ Cutter measurement?
 0=No / 1=Yes: Choose whether the control is also to measure the individual teeth (maximum of 99 teeth)

-Example: Measuring a rotating tool for the first time; old format
+Beispiel: Measuring a rotating tool for the first time: old format

-6 TOOL CALL 12 Z

-7 TCH PROBE 33.0 MEASURE TOOL

-8 TCH PROBE 33.1 CHECK: 0

-9 TCH PROBE 33.2 HEIGHT: +120

-10 TCH PROBE 33.3 PROBING THE TEETH: 0
+6 TOOL CALL 12 Z 7 TCH PROBE 33.0 MEASURE TOOL 8 TCH PROBE 33.1 CHECK: 0 9 TCH PROBE 33.2 HEIGHT: +120 10 TCH PROBE 33.3 PROBING THE TEETH: 0

-Example: Inspecting a tool and measuring the individual teeth and saving the status in Q5; old format
+Beispiel: Inspecting a tool and measuring the individual teeth and saving the status in Q5; old

-6 TOOL CALL 12 Z

-7 TCH PROBE 33.0 MEASURE TOOL

-8 TCH PROBE 33.1 CHECK: 1 Q5

-9 TCH PROBE 33.2 HEIGHT: +120

-10 TCH PROBE 33.3 PROBING THE TEETH: 1
+6 TOOL CALL 12 Z 7 TCH PROBE 33.0 MEASURE TOOL 8 TCH PROBE 33.1 CHECK: 1 Q5 9 TCH PROBE 33.2 HEIGHT: +120 10 TCH PROBE 33.3 PROBING THE TEETH: 1

-6 TOOL CALL 12 Z

-7 TCH PROBE 483 MEASURE TOOL
+6 TOOL CALL 12 Z 7 TCH PROBE 483 MEASURE TOOL 0340=1 ; CHECK Q260=+100 ; CLEARANCE HEIGHT ; PROBING THE TEETH

-Q340=1 ;CHECK

-Q260=+100 ;CLEARANCE HEIGHT

-Q341=1 ;PROBING THE TEETH